threedworld-mit/tdw/Documentation/lessons/robots/custom_robots.md

 ## The Asset Bundle Creator Unity project

-To convert mesh files into asset bundles, TDW uses [Asset Bundle Creator](https://github.com/alters-mit/asset_bundle_creator), a Unity Editor project.
+To convert robot .urdf files and their referenced meshes into asset bundles, TDW uses [Asset Bundle Creator](https://github.com/alters-mit/asset_bundle_creator), a Unity Editor project.
 It is possible to run the Unity project without any Python wrapper classes but there is usually no reason to do so.

+Asset Bundle Creator can be used not just for models, but for other types of asset bundles as well, such as [models](../3d_models/custom_models.md).

 Asset Bundle Creator will be  downloaded automatically the first time you use the Python wrapper class (see below).